aamc.org does not support this web browser.

 12. Is there a fee to participate?
 No.

 13. My school prefers to use our own survey.
 How does our school opt out of having the AAMC collect data about our graduates in this national survey?
 A school must forego sending its own PGY-1 survey if it agrees to participate.
-If a school does not participate, the AAMC will not collect data on its graduates.
-The participant agreement does not preclude schools from sending program director surveys about their graduates beyond the PGY-1 year of training.
+If a school does not participate, the AAMC will not collect data on its graduates and that school may collect its own data.
+The participation agreement does not preclude schools from sending program director surveys about their graduates beyond the PGY-1 year of training.

 15. Who will the RRS data be sent to at my school?
-Each school will identify individuals they wish to be listed as official RRS data contacts.
-These individuals will access the data via MSPS.
-For those schools without access to MSPS (AACOM member schools), a report will be shared directly via secure email.
+Each school identifies individuals they wish to be listed as official RRS data contacts.
+These individuals can access the reports via MSPS.
+For those schools without access to MSPS (i.e., DO-granting participating schools), a report will be shared directly via secure email.

 16. We share our own school’s survey results with numerous individuals at our school.
-Will there be any limitations placed on how we can use and share the RRS data from the AAMC?
-Yes, there are restrictions on use of the data.
+Are there any limitations placed on how we can use and share the RRS data from the AAMC?
+Yes, there are restrictions on the use of the data.
 Please refer to the participation agreement for the specific terms.

 17. What is the plan for following up with non-respondent PDs?
 Our school sends three reminders.
 Will the AAMC do this?
 If we don’t get information via the AAMC survey for particular graduates, can the school then follow up directly with the program directors?
-The AAMC will send multiple reminders to increase responses.
-We ask that schools participating in the project not survey or follow up with PDs.
+The AAMC sends multiple reminders to increase response rates.
+We ask that schools participating in the project not survey or follow up directly with PDs.

 A. T. Still University Kirksville College of Osteopathic Medicine